nasdesps/portfolio/content/projects/homelab-series-part-3-high-availability-dns.md

 4. I clicked the **"Create boot volume backup"** button.

 5. I gave the backup a descriptive name (e.g., `AdGuard-Cloud-Backup-YYYY-MM-DD`) and clicked the create button.
 This creates a full snapshot of my server that I can use to restore it in minutes.

+#### **Step 5: ### How to Use Your Cloud DNS on Mobile Devices**

+The main benefit of the cloud server is having ad-blocking on the go.
+Here’s how I set it up on my mobile phone using secure, encrypted DNS.

+##### **For Android (Version 9+):**

+Modern Android has a built-in feature called "Private DNS" that uses DNS-over-TLS (DoT), which is perfect for this.

+1. Open **Settings** on your Android device.

+2. Tap on **"Network & internet"** (this may be called "Connections" on some devices).

+3. Find and tap on **"Private DNS"**.
+You may need to look under an "Advanced" section.

+4. Select the option labeled **"Private DNS provider hostname"**.

+5. In the text box, enter the **No-IP hostname** you created for your Oracle Cloud server (e.g., `my-cloud-dns.ddns.net`).

+6. Tap **Save**.

+Your phone will now send all its DNS queries through an encrypted tunnel to your personal AdGuard Home server in the cloud, giving you ad-blocking on both Wi-Fi and cellular data.

+##### **For iOS (iPhone/iPad):**

+On iOS, the easiest way to set up encrypted DNS is by installing a configuration profile.

+1. On your iPhone or iPad, open Safari.

+2. Go to a DNS profile generator site, like the one provided by AdGuard.

+3. When prompted, enter the **DNS-over-HTTPS (DoH)** address for your cloud server.
+It will be your No-IP hostname with `/dns-query` at the end (e.g., `https://my-cloud-dns.ddns.net/dns-query`).

+4. Download the generated configuration profile.

+5. Go to your device's **Settings** app.
+You will see a new **"Profile Downloaded"** item near the top.
+Tap on it.

+6. Follow the on-screen prompts to **Install** the profile.
+You may need to enter your device passcode.

+Once installed, your iOS device will also route its DNS traffic through your secure cloud server.

 ---

 ### Chapter 3: Ultimate Local Redundancy (Tertiary DNS with Macvlan)